Ah, the summer tomatoes are so flavorful! I often make tomato preserve to keep eating them past their season.

 Bunch of parsley and/or cilantro (optional)

 - Add the tomatoes to the onions.
 When they boil, reduce the heat to low, add salt and pepper and cook for at least 30 minutes.
 You can cook longer if you wish to make your tomato sauce more condensed and less watery.
-Five minutes before turning off the sauce add garlic and herbs.
+Five minutes before turning off the sauce, add garlic and herbs.

-- Place the glass jars and the lids in a large pot and cover with water.
+- Place the glass jars and the lids in a large pot and cover them with water.
 Bring to a boil to sterilize for at least 10 minutes.
-You should turn off the burner for your jars at the same time as you finish up cooking your sauce.
+You should turn off the burner for your jars at the same time as you finish cooking your sauce.